schoolofdevops/kubernetes-labguide/chapters/argo_multi_env_deploy.md

 Proceed to create the project.

-From Projecr Configuration page that you are redirected to, edit `DESTINATIONS`
+From Project Configuration page that you are redirected to, edit `DESTINATIONS`

   * Select default cluster name from dropdown
   * Select `in-cluster` as Name